sfvolz/blog/_posts/2024-01-25-thompson-welleducated.md

 ---
 layout: post
-title: "Reflection on "What it Means to Be Well-Educated""
+title: "Reflection on Alfie Khon's What it Means to Be Well-Educated"
 excerpt: A personal take on defining the term well-educated in our current society.
 author: sara-thompson
 pullquote: In a world where being educated means everything, what does it mean to be well-educated?